top of page

 The Primary Reason for Size Variation:

-The size of figs largely (no pun intended) depends on their genetics.
+The size of the figs you can harvest heavily depends on your fig variety's genetics.
 Just as people inherit physical traits from their parents, fig varieties inherit their size characteristics from their genetic makeup.
 For example, the Hardy Chicago fig is generally smaller, while the Brown Turkey fig can grow much larger.

 Large Fig Varieties: